-SOR foundational skill instruction in English reading is the same for ELs and non-ELs, but more is needed for emergent bilinguals including systematic English oral language development and language support for English literacy development (Goldenberg, 2020).
-Figure 3 illustrates the essential components of a SOR for emergent bilinguals' framework.
+SOR foundational skill instruction in English reading is the same for ELs and non-ELs.
+Still, ELs need more, including systematic English oral language development and language support for English literacy development (Goldenberg, 2020).
+Figure 3 illustrates the essential components of a SOR for ELs framework.
 It shows how combining what we know works for English literacy for ELs from the expansive SOR knowledge base, with the knowledge base on native language literacy (i.e., Spanish) and biliteracy instruction and weaving in oral language development instruction in L1 and L2 throughout are critical components of the framework.
-Drawing on what the evidence base suggests for L1 and L2 literacy and for biliteracy will add to the knowledge base for SOR for emergent bilinguals resulting in a dynamic evolving body of research to support improved academic outcomes.
+Drawing on what the evidence base suggests for L1 and L2 literacy and biliteracy will add to the knowledge base for SOR for ELs, resulting in a dynamic and evolving body of research that supports improved academic outcomes.